hbctraining/DGE_workshop_salmon_online/lessons/11_FA_functional_class_scoring.md

 *  Examine results of a GSEA using pathwview package
 *  List other tools and resources for identifying genes of novel pathways or networks

-# Functional analysis
+## Functional analysis using functional class scoring

-Over-representation analysis is only a single type of functional analysis method that is available for teasing apart the biological processes important to your condition of interest.
-Other types of analyses can be equally important or informative, including functional class scoring methods.
+In addition to over-representation analysis, there are other types of analyses can be equally important or informative for obtaining some biological insight from your results.
+The **hypothesis behind functional class scoring (FCS) methods** is that although large changes in individual genes can have significant effects on pathways (and will be detected via ORA methods), **weaker but coordinated changes in sets of functionally related genes (i.e., pathways) can also have significant effect**s.
+Thus, rather than setting an arbitrary threshold to identify 'significant genes', **all genes are considered** in the analysis.
+The gene-level statistics from the dataset are aggregated to generate a single pathway-level statistic and statistical significance of each pathway is reported.
+This type of analysis can be particularly helpful if the differential expression analysis only outputs a small list of significant DE genes.

 <p align="center">
 <img src="../img/pathway_analysis.png" width="600">
 </p>

-## Functional class scoring
+## Gene set enrichment analysis using clusterProfiler and Pathview

-Functional class scoring (FCS) tools, such as [GSEA](https://www.pnas.org/content/102/43/15545), most often use the gene-level statistics or log2 fold changes for all genes from the differential expression results, then look to see whether gene sets for particular biological pathways are enriched among the large positive or negative fold changes.
+One commonly used tool which is classified under Functional class scoring (FCS), is [GSEA](https://www.pnas.org/content/102/43/15545).
+Gene set enrichment analysis utilizes the gene-level statistics or log2 fold changes for all genes to look to see whether gene sets for particular biological pathways are enriched among the large positive or negative fold changes.

 <p align="center">
 <img src="../img/gsea_theory.png" width="600">
 </p>

-The hypothesis of FCS methods is that although large changes in individual genes can have significant effects on pathways (and will be detected via ORA methods), weaker but coordinated changes in sets of functionally related genes (i.e., pathways) can also have significant effects.
-Thus, rather than setting an arbitrary threshold to identify 'significant genes', **all genes are considered** in the analysis.
-The gene-level statistics from the dataset are aggregated to generate a single pathway-level statistic and statistical significance of each pathway is reported.
-This type of analysis can be particularly helpful if the differential expression analysis only outputs a small list of significant DE genes.

-### Gene set enrichment analysis using clusterProfiler and Pathview

-Using the log2 fold changes obtained from the differential expression analysis for every gene, gene set enrichment analysis and pathway analysis can be performed using clusterProfiler and Pathview tools.

-For a gene set or pathway analysis using clusterProfiler, coordinated differential expression over gene sets is tested instead of changes of individual genes.
-"Gene sets are pre-defined groups of genes, which are functionally related.
-Commonly used gene sets include those derived from KEGG pathways, Gene Ontology terms, MSigDB, Reactome, or gene groups that share some other functional annotations, etc. Consistent perturbations over such gene sets frequently suggest mechanistic changes" [[1](../../resources/pathway_tools.pdf)].
+Gene sets are pre-defined groups of genes, which are functionally related.
+Commonly used gene sets include those derived from KEGG pathways, Gene Ontology terms, MSigDB, Reactome, or gene groups that share some other functional annotations, etc. [[1](../../resources/pathway_tools.pdf)].

-#### Preparation for GSEA
+### Preparation for GSEA

-clusterProfiler offers several functions to perform GSEA using different genes sets, including but not limited to GO, KEGG, and MSigDb.
-We will use the KEGG gene sets, which identify genes using their Entrez IDs.
-Therefore, to perform the analysis, we will need to acquire the Entrez IDs.
-We will also need to remove the Entrez ID NA values and duplicates (due to gene ID conversion) prior to the analysis:
+The clusterProfiler package offers several functions to perform GSEA using different genes sets, including but not limited to GO, KEGG, and MSigDb.
+We will use the KEGG gene sets in our examples below.
+The KEGG gene sets are defined using the Entrez identifiers, thus to perform the analysis we will need to acquire the corresponding Entrez IDs for our genes.
+We will also need to remove any genes that do not have an Entrez ID (NA values) and any duplicates (due to gene ID conversion) that may exist:

 ```r
 ## Remove any NA values (reduces the data by quite a bit)